dbp/website/drafts/how-to-prove-a-compiler-fully-abstract.md

 | OpCount : Op.
 ```

-Let's see the compiler and the evaluation function.
+Let's see the compiler and the evaluation function (note that we reverse the
+order when we pop values off the stack from when we put them on in the compiler).

 ```coq
 Fixpoint compile_Expr (e : Expr) : list Op :=